wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-extension-files-and-code.md

                       └── params.dev.json
   ```

->Note: These files can be created quickly using the following command and selecting **Embedded Script extension**.
+These files can be created quickly using the following command and selecting **Embedded Script extension**.

 ```tsx
 wix app generate